mohite-abhi/Operating-System-Notes/13. Sephamore/README.md

 **producer consumer problem**
 - the one with buffer
-	- where producer should produce if buffer is fulll
+	- where producer shouldn't produce if buffer is fulll
-	- consumer shouldn'g consume if buffer is empty
+	- consumer shouldn't consume if buffer is empty
+- semaphore
+	- s = 1 (for critical section)
+	- e = n (for empty slot)
+	- f = 0 (slots that are full)
+		- n = buffer_size = 5
 - producer
 	```
 	void producer()